-The Master Fund BDL Rempart follows a "best effort" approach, so does the Sub-Fund.
-This approach consists of favouring issuers that demonstrate improvement or good prospects in their ESG practices and performance over time.
+The fund follows a "Best-Effort" approach, prioritizing issuers that demonstrate improvement or good prospects in their ESG practices and performance over time.

 Consideration of the Principal Adverse Impacts of Investments, Verification of International Standards and Good Governance Principles :

 This financial product considers the Principal Adverse Impacts of its investments on sustainability factors through the 14 mandatory indicators in Table 1 of Annex I of the European Commission Delegated Regulation (EU) 2022/1288.
 It also includes the following 2 additional indicators: investments in companies without carbon reduction initiatives and investments in issuers without occupational accident prevention policies.
 Their consideration is integrated into the various aspects of the responsible investment approach of the management company.